-For currency traders, having a good journal will help you understand the best currencies to trade, when to trade, how to trade the release of economic data, and how to allocate resources in your portfolio.
+For currency traders, journaling will help you understand the best currencies to trade, when to trade, how to trade the release of economic data, and how to allocate resources in your portfolio.

-The journal I will recommend in this article will include 3 key parts: a currency pair checklist, trades that you are waiting for, and existing or completed trades.
+The trading journal We will recommend in this article will include 3 key parts:

 Checklist on the currencies